marcosrachid/java8_oca_study/README.md

 * Abstract methods must be overridden by the first concrete (non-abstract) subclass.
 * final methods cannot be overridden.
 * A subclass can use super.overridden_method() to call the superclass version of an overridden method.

+A class that defines an instance variable with the same name as an instance variable from its parent class is referenced as "hidden".

+A class that defines a static method with the same signature as a static method from its parent is referenced as "hidden".

 ## Handling Exceptions